 On March 30, 1892, Charles Gindler conveyed to the State Bank of Collinsville the west 2/3 of Lot 6 Block One.

-Apparently, at that time the west 2/3 of Lot 6 was vacant, except for the house which had been constructed by Daniel D. Collins in 1845.
+At that time, the west 2/3 of Lot 6 was vacant, except for the house, which had been constructed by Daniel D. Collins in 1845.

-The Bank desired to build a larger commercial building to house the bank on the first floor and other businesses on the second floor.
-It appears that this was the time the house was moved seven blocks west to the 621 West Main Street location.
+The Bank desired to build a larger commercial building to house the Bank on the first floor and other businesses on the second floor.
+This was when the house was moved seven blocks west to the 621 West Main Street location.

-William and Agnes Bonn purchased the house about 1915 and the widow Agnes passed away in 1996 and in 1998 the house was to go to auction, but just before that happened, Irving Dilliard purchased the house and then donated it to the City of Collinsville.
-It appears to be the oldest surviving house in the City.
+William and Agnes Bonn purchased the house about 1915, and the widow Agnes passed away in 1996, and in 1998 the house was to go to auction.
+Still, just before that happened, Irving Dilliard purchased the home and donated it to the City of Collinsville.
+It is the oldest surviving house in the City.

 No comments: